Head Coach Dan Lambert

-The 2013-14 WHL campaign is Dan Lambert's fifth season as a Kelowna Rockets' assistant coach.
+Dan Lambert was named head coach of the Kelowna Rockets in June of 2014.
+The 2013-14 WHL campaign was Lambert's fifth season as a Kelowna Rockets' assistant coach.
 A highly skilled defenceman, Lambert is a Memorial Cup champion and longtime professional defenceman having played 19 years of pro hockey in North America and Europe.

 Lambert was a key cog in Swift Current Broncos championship teams and is a member of the Saskatchewan Hall of Fame as a member of the 1989 Memorial Cup champion Broncos.
 The team is also in the Swift Current Broncos Hall of Fame.